Menu About Aburasoba Gift Cards Contact Blog Order Delivery & Pickup

 A Seattle First

-When we opened in the University District, we brought something Seattle had never tasted before — a dish with decades of devoted fans in Tokyo, finally available in the Pacific Northwest.
-We built everything around aburasoba: proprietary sauces inspired by Japan's most celebrated shops, noodles made fresh every day, and a commitment to the craft that this dish deserves.
+When we opened our Japanese restaurant in the University District, we brought something Seattle had never tasted before — a dish with decades of devoted fans in Tokyo, finally available in the Pacific Northwest.
+We built everything around aburasoba: proprietary sauces inspired by Japan's most celebrated shops, and a commitment to the craft that this dish deserves.

 Inspired by Japan's Best